emtrion/elbe-gui/README.md

 * build projects (using elbe as outside process)
 * download files from initVM
 * delete projects (from initVM and filesystem)
+* create a new initVM
+* view and create update-packages

 First Steps: